 Equines are required to have a current Coggins Certificate and be examined by a veterinarian prior to crossing state lines.
 A Certificate of Veterinary Inspection (CVI) is valid between the origin and destination states for 30 days from issuance.
 It’s common for a horse camp to have a relationship with a local veterinarian so it is very easy to acquire the necessary paperwork for travel.
 Horses move all over the country for events so vets are used to servicing travelers.
 They are generally very accommodating, so much so that I’ve trailered to a clinic and had the horse examined in the parking lot in order to get a health certificate.

 Farriers are also easily accessible.
-In our case, our horses have always been barefoot so I decided to learn how to trim myself.
+In our case, our horses have always been barefoot.
+That’s why I decided to learn how to trim myself.
 I use hoof boots instead of shoes for protection on rocky trails.
 This allows me a little bit more freedom and no need to schedule farrier services while moving frequently.”

-Q: How do you find the trails that you ride?
+Q: How do you find the trails for horse riding across the USA?

 Q: Where have you two spent your first year on the road?